- The end of Flowers for Algernon.

-- This troper only read the short story version, but the exact moment when Charlie's writing shows his decline, and he realizes what is happening to him reduced her to tears.
+- The exact moment when Charlie's writing shows his decline, and he realizes what is happening to him reduced her to tears.
 Ditto for every time he mentions his coworkers in a positive light.

 - Pretty much every memory from Charlie's childhood.

 - The ending.
-This troper is a big believer in karma in stories.
 When a character, regardless of their track record, does something inherently wrong, he or she should be punished accordingly.
 Charlie, who'd been basically slapped around like a bitch for the entire novel, lost the intelligence he'd wanted so badly, and was on his way to the mental institution he swore he'd never go to.
 The real kick in the balls is he did nothing to deserve this.
 He was a mentally retarded man who yearned to be "normal", and apparently that was too much to ask.
 Apparently that justified putting him through hell.

 - Knowing the final fate of Charlie, given that Algernon died, you know what's bound to happen...

-- This Troper read a special written version of the book that was suppose to look as if the Progress Reports were actually written by Charlie.
+- There is a specially written version of the book that was suppose to look as if the Progress Reports were actually handwritten by Charlie.
 The chicken scratch scrawl from the start of the book slowly improved as the story progressed, and Charlie's spelling also improved as well.
-But what really got me in the end was the last sentence.
+But take a look at the end and the last sentence.